NatronGitHub/Natron/INSTALL_LINUX.md

 Alternatively you can install boost from [boost download](http://www.boost.org/users/download/)

 ### Expat

 You can download it with your package manager.
 The package depends on your distribution.

-### GLEW

-You can download it with your package manager.
-The package depends on your distribution.